MyThinkingSelf/Thoughts/stoicism/diary1.md

 ### paradox of writing this diary
 At this time, I feel good.
 I think a lot, practise honesty with myself.
 Asking me open questions without fill or jumping the gap in a hurry.
 But, in some sense, I feel enslave.
 This is similar to other greedy projects of mine, interrupting my serious business because I can't avoid thought on it.
 Should this diary the only exception ?
 Good question, as it provides me the tool to fight this ADHD-like of mine.
 But it kind of sounds like I go to anonymous alcoholic being *not* sober.
 Let's accept this state of exception of this diary for the moment.
 This might be only the first kiss with a new lover.
 Getting his mind occupied to it is acceptable for the first dates.
 I should keep in mind that this diary must be wrote in a calm spirit not an excited one to avoid soiling its soul.

+### intellectual stimulation
+Since very young I looked for intellectual stimulation, more throughfully than my peers I think. "intellectual" goes well with stoicism, "stimulation" less likely.
+Stimulation is like heat source for a frozen body.
+Without stimulation, common sense portrait you as a zoombie.
+I might need to avoid this dissociation.
+The normal state should not be boredom waiting merriment.
+The contentment must be there from the departure.